henry-heppe/adproclus/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have
-* Added @return documentation to print.adpc()

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a patch release initiated by CRAN with deadline 2023-11-22 to fix an error that came up during the checks after accepting the package.